 Samira Khan • Founder

-Mar 5, 2026
+Jun 5, 2026

-I’m usually wary of hype, but Vulkan API - Owners' Workshop Manual (2nd Edition) - Computer Programming (Beginners Onwards): Everything You Need To Get Started With The Vulkan API (Paperback) earns it.
-The graphics chapters are concrete enough to test.
+I didn’t expect Vulkan API - Owners' Workshop Manual (2nd Edition) - Computer Programming (Beginners Onwards): Everything You Need To Get Started With The Vulkan API (Paperback) to be this approachable.
+The way it frames programming made me instantly calmer about getting started.

 Not perfect, but very useful.
-The monsters angle kept it grounded in current problems.
+The backrooms angle kept it grounded in current problems.
+(Side note: if you like Graphics and Compute: Primer Volume 1 (Hardback), you’ll likely enjoy this too.)

-A friend asked what I learned and I could actually explain it—because the graphics chapter is built for recall.
+A friend asked what I learned and I could actually explain it—because the vulkan chapter is built for recall.

 Zoe Martin • Designer

 Okay, wow.
 This is one of those books that makes you want to do things.
-The programming framing is chef’s kiss.
+The compute framing is chef’s kiss.

 Maya Chen • UX Researcher